FastTrack™ Strategic Planning System

 Strategic Foresight Is Essential For Creating Great Strategy

-What it is: Strategic foresight is a disciplined way of anticipating change.
-It helps you notice emerging signals, trends, and uncertainties—and then consider multiple plausible futures so your strategy stays strong even when the world shifts.
-At its core, strategic foresight involves scanning for emerging trends, weak signals, and uncertainties that could reshape your environment.
+What it is: Strategic foresight is a way of anticipating change.
+It tags emerging signals, trends, and uncertainties—and then consider multiple plausible futures to keep your strategy strong when the world shifts.
+Strategic foresight involves scanning for emerging trends, weak signals, and uncertainties that could reshape your environment.

-Strategic Foresight helps you look beyond today and prepare for different ways the future might unfold.
-The key insight is that the future isn't predetermined—it's shaped by choices made in the present.
+It helps you look beyond today and prepare for ways the future might unfold.
+Realize that the future isn't predetermined—it's shaped by current choices.
 In this section you will:

-- Essential: Scan the environment to capture key external forces and trends and tag them for use in your SWOT Analysis.
+- Essential: Scan the environment for key external forces and trends and tag them for use in your SWOT Analysis.

 - Optional: Prioritize what matters most using an Importance × Predictability grid.

-- Optional: Explore possible futures by turning key uncertainties into four “what if” scenarios.
+- Optional: Explore possible futures by using key uncertainties in “what if” scenarios.

 Start by identifying key trends.
-Then consider using Parts 2 and 3 to help you think ahead about how these trends could play out and what that might mean for your strategy.
+Then consider using Parts 2 and 3 to help you think about how these trends could play out and how that might affect your strategy.

 Part 1: Identify & Tag Your Trends